-One of the most complex items you’ll nees to sort out are Permits on the Great Divide Trail.
+When planning for the Great Divide Trail, one of the most complex items you’ll need to sort out are permits.
 This article originally appeared on The Trek.

 - Waterton Lakes National Park – Parks Canada

 - Akamina Kishinena Provincial Park – BC Parks

 - Castle Wilderness Provincial Park – Alberta Parks